 Use the results to contact your local American Job Center.
 You'll see each AJC's name, address, phone number, and hours of operation.
 From here you can:

 - Click on any center's name to see a detailed page including a description of services and a web address.

 - Filter your results in the left navigation area, by location, center type, or by viewing the list of services available for a business, worker or youth worker.

 - View a map or driving directions.

-- Email one or many centers—simply check the boxes next to the centers you wish to contact.
-You'll be able to specify if you want to email a Business Services Representative directly.
+- Email one or many centers—simply check the boxes next to the centers you wish to contact; an email from your computer's email system will open, and include any addresses you selected.

-- You can download and save your list of results in Excel, Word, PDF, or rich-text format, using the “Download” button at the bottom of your results.
+- Download and save your list of results in Excel, Word, PDF, or rich-text format, using the "Download" button at the bottom of your results.

-- You can print or email the list of results by using the controls in the upper right header on your screen.
+- Print or email the list of results by using the links at the bottom of the page.